LaszloLueck/Pihole2Influx/README.md

 - write https://docs.microsoft.com/de-de/dotnet/api/system.net.sockets.tcpclient.sendtimeout?view=net-5.0

 says, that there is no default timeout, so the app waits for ever to write or read data.

 The other part is, if you give a wrong ip/port for pihole, the connection wait also too long to connect too.

-There is no default connection-timeout property that i can set.
+But there is no default connection-timeout property that i can set.

 In this case i call the connection async with a wait of 500ms.
 After that time, an exception was thrown so we could see the problem in the logs.